 Armand Douglas Hammer was born in Los Angeles, California, to Dru Ann (Mobley) and Michael Armand Hammer, a businessman.
 His great-grandfather, Armand Hammer, was a prominent tycoon and philanthropist who ran the company Occidental Petroleum for many decades.
-Armie's recent ancestry includes Russian, Jewish, English, Scots-Irish, and German.
-He has one younger brother, Viktor Hammer.
+Armie's ancestry includes Russian-Jewish, English, Scots-Irish, and German.
+He has a younger brother, Viktor Hammer (Armie and Viktor share the same first names as their great-grandfather and his brother).
 His father is chairman and CEO of the Armand Hammer Foundation, where his mother is a board member.
 His parents also serve together on the boards of the Los Angeles Dream Center and Knoedler & Hammer Galleries in New York.
 In addition, his father is a member of the board of trustees for Oral Roberts University, and his mother, a former bank loan officer, teaches Bible study in Los Angeles.

 His family moved to Dallas, Texas, when he was approaching school age.
 They moved to the Cayman Islands in 1993, where they stayed for 5 years.
 While here, Armie attended the Grace Christian Academy, a school that his father set up.
 They returned to Los Angeles when Armie was thirteen.
 He attended L.A.
 Baptist High School and Calvary Junior High School.
 He made his stage debut playing "Rooster Hannigan" in a 6th-grade production of "Annie".
 He left school in the 11th grade so that he could pursue acting.
 His parents were keen for him to continue his studies, so he took courses at Pasadena City College and UCLA.